-David Hwang (Appointed 23 July 2021)
+David Hwang (resigned 9 August 2022)

-Mr Hwang works in the company secretarial division of Automic Group, a company that offers Legal, Registry, Company Secretarial, Governance, Finance and Insurance services.
-Mr Hwang is a Principal of Automic Legal and Chief Compliance Officer of Automic Group.
-He is an experienced Executive, Corporate Lawyer and Company Secretary specialising in listings on ASX (IPOs and reverse listings), equity capital markets and providing advice on corporate governance and compliance issues.
-Mr Hwang currently serves as outsourced Company Secretary and Non-Executive Director to a number of ASX listed entities.
+Mr Hwang formerly worked in the company secretarial division of Automic Group, which provides market leading, cloud-based share registry technology, compliance and governance solutions, supported by a tailored range of professional services.
+Mr Hwang is an experienced Executive, Corporate Lawyer and Company Secretary specialising in listings on ASX (IPOs and reverse listings), equity capital markets and providing advice on corporate governance and compliance issues.
+Mr Hwang formally serves as outsourced Company Secretary and Non-Executive Director to a number of ASX listed entities.
 Mr Hwang holds a Bachelor of Laws from University of New South Wales.